Skip to content

 Alex Ambrose

-Alex Ambrose, Policy Analyst, researches policies with a focus on climate justice and transportation.
+Alex Ambrose (she/they), Policy Analyst, researches policies with a focus on climate justice and transportation.

-Alex currently serves as the Chair of Clinton Township Environmental Commission and is pursuing her Master’s in Public Administration at Rutgers University.
-She received her Bachelor of Science in Ecology, Evolution, and Natural Resources from Rutgers University with a minor in Environmental Geomatics.
+Alex holds a Master of Public Administration from Rutgers University where she also received her Bachelor of Science in Ecology, Evolution, and Natural Resources with a minor in Environmental Geomatics.

 Email:ambrose@njpp.org